Plebware/Plebware.github.io/author/non-fiction/silent-battles/_posts/2026-08-11-silent-battles-part-3-moldy-viennas.md

 I can still dream.

-And apparently, I can still turn a mouldy packet of viennas into an article.
+And apparently, I can still turn a moldy packet of viennas into an article.

 That's got to count for something.